GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 The applicable method is called in the first script.
 If the return value was `True`, the method is called again but this time in the subsequent script.
 If at any point a `False` return value is encountered, the SCIM operation is aborted with error 500.
 This means that a normal operation execution requires all involved methods across different scripts to be successful.

-There is an important exception to the above and is related to the control access methods (`allow*` and `rejected*`).
+There is an important exception to the above and is related to the `manage*` methods.
 In this case, only one script takes effect (the first script found).
 Note that in most cases having a single SCIM script suffices for all needs.